CompuCell3D/CompuCell3DDevelopersManual/docs/attaching_attributes_to_cells.rst

     Simulator * sim;

-    // ... we skipped par t fo the code here for brevity
+    // ... we skipped part of the code here for brevity
   public:

     CustomCellAttributeSteppable ();